 Here are guidelines about how to facilitate and use these ice breaker questions for meetings.
 Take a look at these guidelines before you use any of these suggested questions to open your meeting, training class, or retreat.
 You'll find helpful tips that will make your facilitation and the meeting successful.

-Note that some of these questions are more suitable for participants who don't work together and are meeting for the first time.
+Some of these questions are more suitable for participants who don't work together and are meeting for the first time.
 Others are more suitable for people who work together regularly.
 Some of the questions will work in either situation.

 Ice Breaker Questions for Meetings at Work